Magnetic interactions and excitations in SrMnSb$_2$: Introduction

 To provide a more comprehensive picture, more recent work on various systems has expanded to the minimalistic Heisenberg $J_1$-$J_2$ model~\cite{ceccatto1992prb, sirker2006prb}, which factors in the next-nearest-neighbor (NNN) coupling $J_2$.
 This model offers an elegant and straightforward framework for interpreting various spin configurations resulting from the competition between $J_1$ and $J_2$, taking into account their relative amplitudes and signs.
 Experimentally, valuable information about the values of $SJ$ and the ratio of $J_1$/$J_2$ can be obtained through INS.
 However, further theoretical investigation is desirable, as it can offer a microscopic understanding of these interactions and guide the manipulation of $J_{ij}$, where $J_{ij}$ is the parameter corresponding to the exchange coupling between sites $i$ and $j$, to either alleviate spin frustration and tune magnetic order, or promote spin frustration and quantum spin fluctuations that can mediate electronic pairing.

 \textit{Ab initio} estimations of exchange parameters can be performed using different methods, including total energy mapping and linear response theory~\cite{liechtenstein1987jmmm, kotani2008jpcm}.
 The total-energy-mapping method is widely employed due to its simplicity.
 For isotropic exchanges, the total energies of various collinear spin configurations are often calculated in first-principles methods and mapped onto a model spin Hamiltonian.
-For relativistic-effect-originated exchanges, such as anisotropic exchange or the Dzyaloshinskii-Moriya interaction, spin-orbit coupling needs to be included in \textit{ab initio} calculations, and non-collinear spin configurations may need to be considered.
-However, the mapping method has limitations in scenarios involving substantial spin fluctuations and can be non-unique due to the dependence on assumed model Hamiltonians.
-Its applicability diminishes when the variability of spin moments across different configurations, particularly in metallic compounds, becomes significant.
+Interactions beyond the isotropic exchanges, such as the off-diagonal part or the anisotropic diagonal part of the $3\times3$ exchange tensor $J$, can become important for more complicated materials systems that have large spin-orbit coupling (SOC) and/or broken inversion symmetry~\cite{ye2021prb}.
+To estimate the relativistic-effect-originated exchanges, such as anisotropic exchange (anisotropic diagonal part of $J$ tensor) or the Dzyaloshinskii-Moriya interaction (antisymmetric off-diagonal part of $J$ tensor), SOC needs to be included in \textit{ab initio} calculations, and non-collinear spin configurations need to be considered.
+However, the mapping method has limitations.
+For example, extracted interaction parameters can be non-unique due to the dependence on assumed model Hamiltonians.
+Moreover, its applicability is limited in itinerant systems when the variability of on-site spin moments across different configurations, particularly in metallic compounds, becomes significant.

 On the other hand, linear response theory evaluates the energy variations resulting from infinitesimal spin rotations away from the ground state.
-It is more computationally demanding but, in principle, more suitable for the calculation of low-temperature spin wave excitations, which can be regarded as a small perturbation to the ground state.
-The linear response method is also easily extensible to beyond-DFT methods that may be challenging to access the total energy, such as many-body-perturbation-theory-based GW methods~\cite{van-schilfgaarde2006prl}, to better describe electronic structures and magnetic interactions in various materials~\cite{kotani2008jpcm, ke2011prbr, ke2021ncm}.
+It is more computationally demanding but, in principle, more suitable for the calculation of low-temperature spin-wave (SW) excitations, which can be regarded as a small perturbation to the ground state.
+The linear response method is also easily extensible to beyond-DFT methods that may be challenging to access the total energy, such as many-body-perturbation-theory-based $GW$ methods~\cite{van-schilfgaarde2006prl}, to better describe electronic structures and magnetic interactions in various materials~\cite{kotani2008jpcm, ke2011prbr, ke2021ncm}.
 Finally, the linear response method allows for easy resolution of pairwise interactions into orbitals and band-filling effects, revealing the microscopic origin of these exchange couplings and providing guidance for bandstructure engineering using doping and pressure.